 If 0090 courses are necessary, the minimum number of credits required for graduation increases.
 Any required 0090 course must be taken during the first 57 credit hours attempted.

 The President’s List is issued at the close of each semester.
-It includes students who fulfill the above requirements and attain a semester grade point average (GPA) of 4.00.
+It includes only undergraduate matriculated students.
+A student must earn at least 12 credits for which a letter grade is received (P/F and S/U grades are excluded) to be eligible.
+The semester grade point average (GPA) must be 4.00.

 Matriculated students who have not been in regular attendance during the previous semester must apply for readmission to the University.
 This does not apply to non-matriculated students.